Author: Andras Laszlo – own translation from Hungarian

 Yet, even today the only valid state form is still the monarchy; state form in a relative sense because true states no longer exist.
 Only state imitations exist with their apparatus.
 Despite this, if they created something at least in analogy with the true state, this could be conceived only in a monarchical framework.
 If there is no king, if there is nobody who is elevated to this rank through a heavenly khrimsa, then at least a regent (regens) should emerge who to some degree approaches this dignity and who, until the true and worthy Ruler appears – perhaps only in a subsequent world-era – in a way substitutes the actual Ruler.
 The regens – and even more so the regnator – would substitute the king in the capacity of a ruler.
 The chances are minimal even for this in our times but this is the only direction where something may be conceived.

 Here we must mention a very important thing: the question of whether the state and the church (any kind of church) may be separated or not.
 99% of the people who consider themselves spiritually oriented would answer with a yes, that the two must be separated.
-Despite of this, this view is perfectly anti-spiritual.
+This view is perfectly anti-spiritual.
 The state and the church may and must never be separated.
 Such separation means: to revoke statualitas from the church and to revoke everything that the church represent from statualitas – the Spirit and the divine.
-Such separability should never even come up.
+Such separability should never even come up even on the level of considerations.

 Yet, as we said earlier, currently there are no actual states.
 (If we want to be really generous we should say that true states don’t really exist.)
 The apparatus statualis that is operational today makes the impression as if there was a state but there isn’t; there is only an apparatus.
 And without doubt the church may not be subordinated to the apparatus and the apparatus may also not be subordinated to the church.
 So it makes a some sense to separate the two today but when we say this – even before we do – this situation must be interpreted and elucidated: why the two may not be intertwined today as it would otherwise be normal.